 Licensed attorneys in Illinois who serve as mediators or arbitrators are bound by the Supreme Court Rules of Professional Conduct.
 Ensure your understanding of those rules by hearing how a panel of experienced mediators and arbitrators apply the rules to various problem scenarios.

-At this inaugural IICLE® program for mediators, learn the art of handling complex disputes and online mediations; how to start and grow your practice; how to navigate implicit bias and psychological issues; how to ensure compliance with ethical rules and proper handling of problem scenarios; and the benefits of collaborative law.
+Learn the art of handling complex disputes and online mediations; how to start and grow your mediation practice; how to navigate implicit bias and psychological issues in the context of mediation; how to ensure compliance with ethical rules and proper handling of problem scenarios during mediation; and the benefits of collaborative law as demonstrated by its use in divorce cases.